itz-me-zappex/flux/README.md

 ```

 ### Manual installation using release tarball
 Use this method if you using different distro.
-Make sure you have installed dependencies as described above before continue.
+Make sure you have installed dependencies as described [here](#dependencies) before continue.

 #### Make options
 | Option | Description |